Links to banks, stocks, exchanges…

 Two candles form the pattern.
 The second body must absorb the first (shadows do not count).

-comparable to a doji or is a doji (absorption of a tiny white body by a very large white body in a downward trend, absorption of a little black body by a very large black body in an upward trend).
+The second body should be a contrasting color.
+The only exception is when the body is so small that it is comparable to a doji or is a doji (absorption of a tiny white body by a very large white body in a downward trend, absorption of a small black body by a very large black body in an upward trend).

-Strengthening factors:
+Strengthening Factors:

-• · If an engulfing pattern appears after a prolonged or very rapid trend.
+- · If an engulfing pattern appears after a prolonged or very rapid trend.

-• · If the second candle corresponds to a larger trading volume.
+- · If the second candle corresponds to a larger trading volume.

-• · If the second candle absorbs several bodies.
+- · If the second candle absorbs several bodies.

-Clearance in the clouds
+Clearance in the Clouds

-The first candle is black; the second opens well below the low of the previous candle.
+Description: The first candle is black; the second opens well below the low of the previous candle.

 The reason is that there are three models for the continuation of the bearish trend when the second bullish candlestick covers the body of the first one by less than half: